albertogasparin/react-starterkit/README.md

 Set the Google Analytics property and renders the dedicated script tag (default: `''`)

 **PUBLIC_PATH** `string`
 The base path for assets and, eventually, Ajax requests (default: `/`).
 During development it is forced to `http://HOST:PORT/` to fix a [css-loader assets bug](https://github.com/webpack/css-loader/issues/29).
-Available also client-side as `CONFIG.publicPath`.
+Available also client-side as `CONFIG_CLIENT.publicPath`.